wistia/wistia-open-docs/_posts/customizing-your-video.md

 to *edit*, *download*, or *delete* the captions.
 You'll also see an option to order or upload another SRT file.

+### Captions on by Default

+If you'd like your captions to be turned on permanently, now's your chance!
+Just choose **captions on by default** from the Captions menu in Customize.

+{% post_image hashed_id: 'd55365dbb5778e9d1bdc9c36a48c86f33519b7ce', class: 'float_right', width: 300 %}

+If you're working with multilingual captions, we'll supply the captions that match the language of your viewer's browser.
+If those captions aren't available, we'll serve the first SRT file uploaded (the first in the list).

 ## Advanced Customize Features

 There are a few powerful customization features we've added to make consistency